tinymce/tinymce-docs/how-to-guides/migration-from-5x.md

 The Print plugin has been moved to Core in {{site.productname}} 6.0.

-Its toolbar button, menu item, shortcut and command will now work by default, without needing to specify `print` as a plugin.
+The print toolbar button, menu item, shortcut, and command will now work by default, without needing to specify `print` as a plugin.

 Integrators can remove `print` from the `plugins` section of their {{site.productname}} configuration.